 For the first four years, the group was a project run under the umbrella of KVIN (Kirklees Visual Impairment Network).
 But, as more and more riders joined us, the need to become an independently constituted club became increasingly apparent.
 And when those lovely people at Healthbloom approved our application for grant funding, we successfully applied to the Charity Commission and became a registered charity in our own right.
 That was in October 2017 (Registered Charity Number 1175326).

 Our core membership today numbers some 40 riders and we warmly welcome new pilots and stokers.
-We manage our own fleet of 12-15 tandems which is boosted by the fact that several of our members ride their own bikes.
+We manage our own fleet of around 15 tandems which is boosted by the fact that several of our members ride their own bikes.

 If you're interested in coming along to one of our sessions, or would simply like to find out more about us, please don't hesitate to get in touch.

 We really would love to hear from you!

 Tandem Trekkers are funded by People’s Health Trust using money raised through The Health Lottery in Yorkshire and Humber.

 People's Health Trust is an independent charity investing in local neighbourhoods to help create a society without health inequalities.
 It works closely with each of the regional and country lotteries raising money through The Health Lottery, and distributes grants.